AdobeDocs/ffs-translate-lipsync/src/pages/index.md

 ---
-title: Private Beta Overview
+title: Adobe Dubbing and Lip Sync (ADLS) Overview
-description: This is the overview page for the current private beta
+description: This is the overview page for the Adobe Dubbing and Lip Sync (ADLS) APIs.
 contributors:
   - https://github.com/fly0102030405
   - https://github.com/BaskarMitrah